luojike/comparch/2019/papers/README.md

     83	2018-Graph Processing on GPUs.pdf   S1810W0756 陈东
     84	2018-Modern debugging.pdf
     85	2018-Quantum Computing is Getting Real.pdf
-    86	2018-Scheduling parallel tasks with energy and time constraints on multiple manycore processors in a cloud computing environment.pdf S1810W0759 刘雨杰
+    86	2018-Scheduling parallel tasks with energy and time constraints on multiple manycore processors in a cloud computing environment.pdf
     87	2019-AsurveyofarchitecturalapproachesforimprovingGPGPUperformanceprogrammabilityandheterogeneity.pdf
     88	2019-A Survey of Communication Performance Models for High-Performance Computing.pdf 89	2019-A Survey of On-Chip Optical Interconnects.pdf